Thiru-kumaran-R/Moviz-Timz/README.md

 ## Installation

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps and before that lead to this website "[OMDB](https://www.omdbapi.com/)" to generate your own API key.
+Paste the generated KEY in API_KEY constant in src/App.js and src/components/MoviesDetails.js file.

 ### Prerequisites